victorpopkov/cask-tools/README.md

 brew install cask-appcast
 ```

+Alternatively, you can use install target of the provided Makefile the same way
+as you would install them on Linux.
+However, using [Homebrew](http://brew.sh/)
+is the more recommended way for OS X, since it also installs all the
+dependencies.

 ## Running tests

-For testing purposes [Bats](https://github.com/sstephenson/bats) is used, so
+For testing purposes, [Bats](https://github.com/sstephenson/bats) is bundled
-before running tests make sure it's installed on your system.
-After that you can
-run all the tests using `make test` or `bats test` commands.
+into this project.
+In order to run the tests simply use `test` target of the
+provided Makefile: `make test`

 ## License